projectsesame/sesame/site/content/guides/deploy-aws-tls-nlb.md

 2. Create Envoy Service with new NLB

-Contour expects a kubernetes service pointing to Envoy.
+Sesame expects a kubernetes service pointing to Envoy.
 Add annotations to the service to enable NLB TLS termination, before the traffic reaches Envoy.
 The annotations are actioned by the load balancer controller.
 [Review all the NLB annotations on GitHub.](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/service/annotations/)

 | annotation name | value | meaning |
 | ----- | --- | ----- |